by test_admin | Jan 5, 2024 | self improvement

 The last 15 miles were by far the most difficult, mentally.
 I started to feel the exhaustion, and it was hard to engage in conversation.
 But I was taken care of by dear friends and encouraged to the end.
 Cold water and Krispy Kreme doughnuts have never tasted better in my life.
 Worship music felt like a superpower as it reminded me of all the times God has been faithful along my journey.

-Two of my favorite parts of this run were running with the No Longer Bound residents for 12 miles and finishing with my wife and daughter.
+Two of my favorite parts of the 100 Miles for Recovery were running with the No Longer Bound residents for 12 miles and finishing with my wife and daughter.
 When I showed up to No Longer Bound at 5 a.m., I was pumped to cross the halfway mark with 13 people by my side!
 The residents provided a huge encouragement to continue the journey.

 After a hot afternoon stretch, I was able to meet my wife and daughter to finish the last mile!
 I was met with friends and family at the finish as I tried to process it all.